geekan/MetaGPT-docs/src/en/guide/use_cases/agent/ml_engineer.md

 In this subdirectory, the system will generate a schema file for each tool (such as `FillMissingValue.yml`), detailing the structure, methods, and parameter types of the tool class, ensuring that the LLM can accurately understand and utilize the tool.

+Additionally, saving such schema files also facilitates users in verifying their correctness and completeness.

 **Schema File Example**:

 ```yaml